t-edson/P65Pas/README.md

 P65Pas is a Pascal compiler and IDE, written in Lazarus, which generates binary and ASM code for the 6502 CPU.

 No additional libraries or software required to compile.
-P65Pas generates the *.hex file directly.
+P65Pas generates the *.prg file directly.
+Additionally a BASIC Commodore program (POKE's) can be generated to charge the machine code.

 P65Pas works with a simplified version of the Pascal language, that has been adapted to work with limited resources small devices.